Find Affordable College Courses

 $4,703 Average Tuition & Fees

-Southwest Virginia Community College came in at #10 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Schools in Virginia ranking.
-Located in the rural area of Richlands, Southwest Virginia is a public school with a small student population.
+With a ranking of #10, Southwest Virginia Community College did quite well on this year’s best value schools for clinical/medical laboratory science students.
+Located in the rural area of Richlands, Southwest Virginia is a public college with a small student population.

 Southwest Virginia undergraduate students pay an average of $4,703 in in-state tuition and fees each year.